 Improving your CO2 levels by supporting glucose metabolism (which red light, amongst other things, does) is crucial to solve ED.
 It also plays a more local role in areas it is produced, making direct groin and perineum light therapy of interest for ED.
-In fact, an increase in CO2 production can lead to a 400% increase in local blood flow – no wonder it helps ED.
+In fact, an increase in CO2 production can lead to a 400% increase in local blood flow.

-CO2 also helps you to produce more NO, another molecule related to ED, just when you need it:
+CO2 also helps you to produce more NO, another molecule related to ED, not just at random or in excess, but just when you need it:

-Mentioned above as a metabolic inhibitor, NO actually has various effects on the body, including vasodilation[3,7].
+Mentioned above as a metabolic inhibitor, NO actually has various other effects on the body, including vasodilation[3,7].
 NO is produced from arginine (an amino acid) in our diet by an enzyme called NOS.
 The problem with too much sustained NO (from stress/inflammation, environmental pollutants, high-arginine diets, supplements) is it can bind to respiratory enzymes in our mitochondria, preventing them from using oxygen.
 This poison-like effect prevents our cells from producing energy and carrying out basic functions.
-Red/infrared light photodissociates NO from this position, allowing mitochondria to function normally again (see Fig 4.).
+The main theory explaining light therapy is that red/infrared light might be able to photodissociate NO from this position, potentially allowing mitochondria to function normally again (see Fig 4.).

-As we’ve discussed in another blog post, red light applied to the testes has been shown to raise natural testosterone levels.
+As we’ve discussed in another blog post, red light used appropriately may aid in maintaining natural testosterone levels.
 While testosterone is actively involved in libido (and various other aspects of health), it plays a vital, direct role in erection.
 Low testosterone is one of the main causes of erectile dysfunction in men.
 Even in men with psychological impotence, an increase in testosterone levels (even if they were already in the normal range) can break the cycle of dysfunction.
-While endocrine problems aren’t necessarily as simple as targetting a single hormone, light therapy seems beneficial in this area.
+While endocrine problems aren’t necessarily as simple as targetting a single hormone, light therapy seems of interest in this area.

 Another key hormone in the impotence world.
 High prolactin levels literally kill an erection.
 This is best shown by how prolactin levels skyrocket in the refractory period after orgasm, significantly reducing libido and making it hard to ‘get it up’ again.
 That’s just a temporary issue however – the real problem is when baseline prolactin levels rise over time due to mixture of diet and lifestyle influences.
 Essentially your body can be in something similar to that post-orgasmic state permanently.
 There are several ways to tackle long term prolactin issues, including by improving thyroid status.

-You’re going to want a light that outputs either red or near-infrared light – both are suitable.
+Going by the research, the most commonly studied lights output either red or near-infrared light – both are studied.
 There are several factors to consider on top of that though:

 Various wavelengths have a potent effect on our cells, but there’s more to consider.
 Infrared light at 830nm penetrates much deeper than light at 670nm for example.
 The 670nm light is thought to be more likely to dissociate NO from mitochondria though, which is of particular interest for ED.
 Red wavelengths also showed better safety when applied to the testes, which is important here too.